On Scottish Law

-8vo, pp. xxii, [2, errata and blank], 395, [1]; a nice, unsophisticated copy, uncut in the original drab boards, paper spine, spine lettered in ink; worn; early ink inscription to the upper board ‘Henry Sotheran'.
+8vo, pp. xxii, [2, errata and blank], 395, [1, blank]; a very good uncut copy in the original drab boards, paper spine, spine lettered in manuscript; worn and marked; early ink inscription to the upper board ‘Henry Sotheran'.

 Approximately: